-Ambitious about Autism campaigns for policy change to ensure all autistic children and young people are able to learn, thrive and achieve in the early years, in education, in employment and beyond.
+Ambitious about Autism campaigns for policy change to ensure all autistic children and young people are able to learn, thrive and achieve in the early years, in education, in employment, and beyond.

-Early intervention, education and support are critical if children and young people with autism are to thrive.
+Early intervention, education, and support are critical if children and young people with autism are to thrive.
 A lengthy wait for a formal diagnosis of autism often creates knock-on delays in children getting the right educational support.

-Ambitious about Autism’s research found that 46% of parents are waiting over 18 months - from getting a referral for an autism assessment to it actually taking place.
+Ambitious about Autism’s research found 46% of parents are waiting over 18 months from getting a referral for an autism assessment to it actually taking place.
 This uncertainty and delay is very difficult for families to deal with.
-We need to ensure all waiting times meet the NHS’s 12-week deadline and once a medical diagnosis is received it should automatically trigger an Education, Health and Care (EHC) plan assessment so that a child’s educational support needs can be promptly identified.
+We need to ensure all waiting times meet the NHS’s 12-week deadline and once a medical diagnosis is received it should automatically trigger an Education, Health and Care plan assessment so that a child’s educational support needs can be promptly identified.

 The number of children receiving help for autism in schools has more than doubled in the last decade.
-As the numbers of children with autism continue to grow, we must ensure the education system is equipped to support them with adequate resources, autism confident staff and the right mix of schools.
+As the numbers of children with autism continues to grow, we must ensure the education system is equipped to support them with adequate resources, autism confident staff and the right mix of schools.

-There are 106,349 boys and 25,996 girls receiving help for autism in schools.
+There are 119,444 boys and 31,270 girls receiving help for autism in schools.

 It is recognised that girls with autism remain under diagnosed, compared to boys.
 This has been attributed to girls displaying autistic traits in subtler ways than boys or being more adept at ‘masking’ their autism.